Copyright © University of Cambridge. All rights reserved.

 (c) What is the length of (4,2,4)?

-Exercise 7 [Throwing Rocks in Space] Billy-Joe's mortal enemy, Arthur Blenkinsop is at (240,640,143), reading his newspaper, unaware that Billy-Joe is watching him.
-Billy-Joe decides to throw his rock at Arthur.
-Billy-Joe is slightly obsessed with the number 7, so he wants the rock to take exactly 7 seconds to reach Arthur, what velocity should he throw the rock at?
+Exercise 7 [Throwing a stone] Billy-Joe wants to throw a stone at a drink can at position (240,640,143).
+Billy-Joe is slightly obsessed with the number 7, so he wants the stone to take exactly 7 seconds to hit the drinks can, what velocity should he throw the stone at?

-Exercise 8 [Throwing Rocks on Earth] Billy-Joe is at position (0,0,0), he throws a rock with velocity (0,4,0), where will the rock be after 1 second?
-To answer this question, the acceleration on the rock is (0,-9.81,0), and you should use s = 0.2, you will need to use the method above 5 times to work it out.
-You might like to see if you can work out how long it takes for the rock to hit him on the head.
+Exercise 8 [Throwing stones on Earth] Billy-Joe is at position (0,0,0), he throws a stone with velocity (0,4,0), where will the stone be after 1 second?
+To answer this question, the acceleration on the stone is (0,-9.81,0), and you should use s = 0.2, you will need to use the method above 5 times to work it out.
+You might like to see if you can work out how long it takes for the stone to hit the drinks can.

 Answer to Question 1 [Adding Vectors]